phil-mayer/lendflow-backend-assessment/README.md

 # Lendflow Backend Assessment

 This repo contains my (Phil Mayer's) solution for Lendflow's backend skills assessment.
+Note that this is a Python solution.

 ## Requirements